As a candidate for elected office, unless you are independently wealthy and self-funding your campaign, you need to raise money.

 Following up with a phone call to invite the potential donor and secure a commitment is essential to ensure your event is a success rather than a dud.

 Most of us use our phones to send text message as much as we make actual phone calls.

 Some of us actually use our phones primarily as a means of sending texts while making very few calls.

 I can not stress this enough so let me be clear on this point:

 Never never never ask for a contribution in a text message!

-Needless to say that candidate didn’t receive a penny let a long a reply to his classless text message.
+Needless to say, that candidate didn’t receive a penny let alone a reply to his classless text message.

 4. Through Another Donor